rmanojcse06/react-web/README.md

  So, that application will be running on localhost:8084 port.

-### Step 4: Adding SASS plugins.
+### Step 4: Adding Bootstrap CSS for react.

-Add the sass plugin into the project based on the tutorial link in https://webpack.js.org/loaders/sass-loader/#extracts-css-into-separate-files
+Add the sass plugin into the project based on the tutorial link in https://react-bootstrap.github.io/getting-started/introduction

-> npm install --save-dev mini-css-extract-plugin
-> npm install --save-dev sass-loader style-loader css-loader node-sass
+> npm install react-bootstrap bootstrap@4.6.0

 ### Step 5: Add the following line in webpack configuration